tmobile/node-red-contrib-summarizer/README.md

 This rule joins all of the values in the given field across the array.
 If given, the values are separated by string in the separator field in the configuration.
-It returns a string in `msg.payload`.

 **Extract**

 This rule returns an array of all of the values for the given field across the array.
-It returns an array in `msg.payload`.